-Mr. Schwartz was named one of the top five “MVPs” in employment law for 2012, awarded by Law360 to “attorneys whose achievements in major litigation or transactions have set a new standard for accomplishment in corporate law.”
-In 2015 Washingtonian Magazine named him as one of the Top Lawyers in Employment Defense.
-He was recognized in 2014 as an “Up and Comer” in labor and employment by Chambers USA, which stated, “Clients note: ‘He’s an excellent litigator with a good sense of the client’s needs in a business environment.
-He’s just a pleasure to work with.
-He’s disciplined, a great writer and gets great results.’”
-He has also been recognized as one of the top five “Rising Stars” in employment law by Law360, as a Super Lawyer by Washington, D.C.
-Super Lawyers, as an “Up-and-Comer” on The Nation’s Most Powerful Employment Attorneys list/Guide to World-Class Employment Lawyers published by Lawdragon and Human Resources Executive magazine, and as a recommended lawyer in labor and employment litigation and workplace and employment law counseling by The Legal 500 US (2007-16), and as a Rising Star by Euromoney Expert Guides (2016).
+Mr. Schwartz was named one of the top five "MVPs" in employment law for 2012, awarded by Law360 to "attorneys whose achievements in major litigation or transactions have set a new standard for accomplishment in corporate law."
+In 2015, Washingtonian Magazine named him as one of the Top Lawyers in Employment Defense.
+He was recognized in 2014, 2015 and 2016 as an "Up and Comer" in labor and employment by Chambers USA, which stated, "Clients note: 'He's an excellent litigator with a good sense of the client's needs in a business environment.
+He's just a pleasure to work with.
+He's disciplined, a great writer and gets great results.'"
+He has also been recognized as one of the top five "Rising Stars" in employment law by Law360 (2012), as a Super Lawyer by Washington, D.C.
+Super Lawyers (2014-16), as an "Up-and-Comer" on The Nation's Most Powerful Employment Attorneys list/Guide to World-Class Employment Lawyers published by Lawdragon and Human Resources Executive magazine (2013-16), as a recommended lawyer in labor and employment litigation and workplace and employment law counseling by The Legal 500 US (2007-16), and as a Rising Star by Euromoney Expert Guides (2016).
 His practice includes high-profile trade secret and non-compete matters, wage-hour and discrimination class actions, Sarbanes-Oxley and other whistleblower protection claims, executive employment disputes, labor union controversies, and workplace safety litigation.

 Mr. Schwartz has litigated employment and trade secret matters in state and federal courts and administrative forums throughout the country, as well as in arbitration, has represented clients before federal, state and local regulatory agencies and has conducted sensitive internal investigations.
 Recent representative matters include:

 - Prevailed for Enterprise Rent-A-Car in a case of first impression in which the U.S. Court of Appeals for the Third Circuit created a new joint employer test (the Enterprise test) and affirmed summary judgment for a parent corporation in a series of wage-hour class actions, thereby defeating the plaintiffs' effort to form a nationwide class (In re Enterprise Rent-A-Car Wage & Hour Employment Practices Litig.
 (3rd Cir.
 2012));